-Screen Description Cascade device Choose an option Cascade devices Choose an option Sad device Est device Delete device Exit Options include Add device, Edit device, and Delete device.
+Screen Description Cascade device Choose an option Options include Add device, Edit device, and Delete device.
 Cascade Device Add DeviceEnter the device name Cascade devices Add device Enter the device name Slave1 Appears when Add device is selected from the "Cascade device Choose an option" screen.
 Enter the name of the new cascaded KVM unit.

-Table 7-15: Cascade Devices Configuration Screens (Continued)
+Table 7-15:Cascade Devices Configuration n Screens (Continued) Dovideo Coninguiaid

-Screen Description Cascade Device Edit Device Select the device Cascade devices Select the device Select the device Select the device Appears when Edit device is selected from the "Cascade device Choose an option" screen.
+Screen Description Cascade Device Edit Device Select the device Select the device Select the device Select the device Appears when Edit device is selected from the "Cascade device Choose an option" screen.
 Select the name of a previously added cascaded KVM unit.
-Select the port which connects to B/USER 2 Enter the port number of the masterKVM that is connected to the User 2 port of the secondary KVM device or the B port on the Expander.
-Select the port which connects to B/USER 2 Note: See "Connecting Cascaded KVM Units to the Primary KVM" on page 106 for a background on the possible devices that can be cascaded and for instructions on connecting these devices to the master KVM.
-Select the port which connects to A/USER 1 Select the port which connects to A/USER 1 Select the port which connects to A/USER 1 Enter the secondary KVM port that is connected to the User 1 port of the primary KVM or the User A port on the Expander.
-Cascade device Add device Select Model Cascade devices Select the model Suite detect B ports 16 ports 32 ports Exit Select the number of ports on the cascaded KVM unit or select Auto detect and press <enter>.
+Select the port which connects to B/USER 2 Enter the port number of the masterKVM/net that is connected to the User 2 port of the secondary KVM device or the B port on the Expander.
+Select the port which connects to B/USER 2 Note: See "Connecting Cascaded KVM Units to the Primary KVM/net" on page 126 for a background on the possible devices that can be cascaded and for instructions on connecting these devices to the master KVM/net.
+Select the port which connects to A/USER 1 Select the port which connects to A/USER 1 Enter the secondary KVM port that is connected to the User 1 port of the primary KVM/net or the User A port on the Expander.
+Cascade device Add device Select Model Cascade devices Select the model Cascade devices Select the model Select the number of ports on the cascaded KVM unit or select Auto detect and press <enter>.
 Selecting Auto detect automatically detects the number of ports on the cascaded KVM unit.
 The unit must be already connected in order for the auto detect option to work.
 During auto detection, the following message appears.</enter>